 (3) On the arrest of a mentally impaired accused who has breached a condition of the accused’s release, this Part has effect as if the custody order in respect of the accused had been made at the time of the arrest.

-[Section 37 amended by No. 84 of 2004 s.
+[Section 37 amended: No. 84 of 2004 s.
 82.]

 Division 6 — Miscellaneous